Find answers, information and resources to help you with all your California vehicle registration needs.

 PNO stands for Planned Non Operation, meaning you plan on storing and not operating your vehicle during the next renewal year, and do not wish to pay registration renewal fees; subsequently you are not required to provide liability coverage for the vehicle.
 In this specific case however, from the timeline you've indicated and the fact that you've already paid your renewal fees, you'll need to wait until your vehicle's next registration renewal period in order to request a Planned Non Operation filing.

 This makes perfect sense when considering most vehicle owners obtain a PNO so they are not obligated to pay renewal fees (and provide liability insurance)... and do not intend on driving their vehicles during the registration period.
 Just keep in mind not only may the vehicle not be driven on public roadways, but it can not be parked on public property either.
-In most jurisdictions, this even includes shopping centers, malls, movie theaters and the like.
+In certain jurisdictions, this may include shopping centers, malls, movie theaters and the like.

 You are able to transact the vehicle, meaning you can sell the vehicle if you choose, but the new owner can not legally drive it away unless they pay registration fees (and title transfer fees) beforehand.
 Towing becomes an option here, and a lot of times, buyers do.